Starting a Mid-Course Survey

-Incorporating a mid-course evaluation is an effective and timely intervention that helps you hear from students about how the course is going (Sozer, Zeybekoglu & Kaya, 2019).
+Incorporating a mid-course survey is an effective and timely intervention that helps you hear from students about how the course is going (Sozer, Zeybekoglu & Kaya, 2019).
 Using this easy strategy, you could:

 - Invite dialogue about the student learning experience